Scaling evaluation systems for agentic platforms from prototype to prod

 Recently, I was listening to an interview with Boris Cherny, the creator of Claude Code, on Anthropic's YouTube channel.
 When asked about the evaluation set for Claude Code, his response got me thinking: "We just run on vibes."

 It was a glib response, but as he elaborated, it revealed something about their development process.
 They have an incredibly tight feedback loop—they make changes, ship them immediately to everyone at Anthropic who's dogfooding the application, and get feedback within hours if not minutes.
-His team members ARE his eval set.
+His team members ARE the test harness.

 Most of us don't have this luxury.
-We have longer feedback cycles, external users with different needs, and require systematic evaluations for confidence.
-The question becomes: when do you rely on vibes, and when do you need a rigorous eval set?
+We have longer feedback cycles, external users with different needs, and require systematic testing process for confidence.
+The question becomes: when do you rely on vibes, and when do you need a rigorous validation process?

 The Reality Check: Models Are Just One Part of the System

-When people talk about evaluations, they are typically referring to the process of evaluating an LLM’s behaviour.
-There are many evaluation sets used to test different aspects of an LLM’s behaviour.
-What’s interesting to software engineers is evaluation sets like the SWE-bench.
+When people talk about evaluations, they are typically referring to the process of evaluating an LLM’s capabilities.
+There are many evaluation sets used to test different aspects of an LLM’s ability, what’s interesting to software engineers is evaluation sets like the SWE-bench.

 swe-bench-verifiedscores.png